Mercedes Bresso

-Mercedes Bresso (born 12 July 1944) is an Italian politician (Democratic Party) who served as Member of the European Parliament from 2014 until 2019.
+Mercedes Bresso (born 12 July 1944) is an Italian politician.
+A member of the Democratic Party, she served as Member of the European Parliament from 2014 until 2019 and again from 2023 following the departure of Pierfrancesco Majorino.
+She retained her seat in the 2024 European Parliament election and became the eldest serving MEP.

 Early life and career

 Bresso was born in Sanremo, Province of Imperia, Liguria.
-In 1969, she received her degree in Economics; since 1973, she is a university professor of economic institutions at the Politecnico di Torino (Faculty of Engineering).
+In 1969, she received her degree in Economics; since 1973, she has been a university professor of economic institutions at the Politecnico di Torino (Faculty of Engineering).

 Political career

 From 1989 onwards, Bresso was a member of the provincial, regional and national party executives of the Democrats of the Left.
-1995–2004, she was the President of the Turin Province, and, a Member of Regional Council (1985–1995) and of the Regional Executive (1994–1995) with responsibility for regional planning in Piedmont.
-She was a member of the Committee of the Regions and its Bureau 1998–2004.
+1995–2004, she was the President of the Turin Province, and, a Member of the Regional Council (1985–1995) and of the Regional Executive (1994–1995) with responsibility for regional planning in Piedmont.
+She was a member of the Committee of the Regions and its Bureau from 1998–2004.
 Between 2005 and 2010, she was President of the Piedmont region.

-Since 2002, she is the Italian Vice-Chairperson of AICCRE; 2000–2004, she was Chairperson of the World Federation of United Cities, and, 2004–2005, founding Chairperson of the Organisation Cités et Gouvernements locaux Unis.
+Since 2002, she has been the Italian Vice-Chairperson of AICCRE; 2000–2004, she was Chairperson of the World Federation of United Cities, and, 2004–2005, founding Chairperson of the Organisation Cités et Gouvernements locaux Unis.

 Between March 2005 and October 2008, she was President of the Union of European Federalists (UEF).